 If you suffer from hip pain, then there’s plenty of advice online for choosing the best mattress to help.
-The trouble is there’s a lot of sales jargon to get through before you find some useful advice.
-So how do you know who to believe when you have multiple mattress companies saying that they have the perfect mattress for you?
+The trouble is there’s a lot of sales jargon to get through, before you find some useful advice.
+So how do you know who to believe when you have multiple mattress companies saying that they have the perfect mattress…?

-Their take on the matter is the most comfortable mattress for someone who suffers from hip pain would benefit most from a mattress that conforms to the shape of your body and supports you so that excessive pressure points on your joints are avoided.
-A mattress needs to correctly align your spine so that its natural ‘S curve’ when you lie on your back.
-And when you lie on your side, your back should be straight.
+A mattress needs to correctly align your spine so that it keeps the natural ‘S curve’ when you lie on your back.
+And when you lie on your side, your back should be more or less straight.

-The above advice is good advice to anyone, let alone people who suffer from hip pain and other joint pains.
+The above advice is good for anyone,not just people who suffer from hip pain or other joint pains.
 So as such there isn’t really a perfect mattress tailored to alleviate the complications of hip pain.
 However there are plenty of mattresses out there that can conform to the shape of your body and support the pressure points on your joints.

 - Your weight